1743 – Sons of Pierre de la Vérendrye were the ﬁrst recorded white men to see the Rockies.

 1690 – The Duchess d’Aiguillon gave 18,000 francs for a hospital at Quebec.

-1821 – The Upper Canada Parliament opened the session that dealt with uniform currency.
+1821 – The Upper Canada Parliament opened the session that dealt with the uniform currency.

 1839 – New Brunswick and Maine lumbermen fought along the border.